juliesymons/juliesymons/GettingStarted.md

 The compute graph defines the inputs and outputs and all of the operations. can be embedded in and controlled by a conventional application.
 It is the computation unit, all the operations performed on a frame, for example.

-## Sensors

-Sensors are used feed external input data streams, such as video cameras or files, into a compute graph.
-The sensor can feed a frame from a video camera as a tensor field for computation within a compute graph.
-Other examples of external data streams are consoles, video displays, microphones, speakers, touch sensors, databases, and so on.

-random, file sensor, user defined sensors

-fieldShape
-nextValue  - optional iterator, next field in row-major order resetHook - reset to initial value desiredFramesPerSecond optional - to throttle back the speed, for example so movie is played at appropriate speed

-pipelined, unpipelined - pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input

-which tutorial examples are relevant here

-## Actuators

-what can we say about actuators

-which tutorial examples are relevant here